Irish War of Independence: Compensation

 In May 1922 the British Government with the agreement of the Irish Provisional Government established a commission chaired by Lord Shaw of Dunfermline to examine compensation claims for material damage caused between 21 January 1919 and 11 July 1921.
 The Irish Free State's Damage To Property (Compensation) Act, 1923 provided that only the Shaw Commission, and not the Criminal Injury Acts, could be used to claim compensation.
 Originally, the British government paid claims from unionists and the Irish government those from nationalists; claims from "neutral" parties were shared.
-After the 1925 collapse of the Irish Boundary Commission, the UK, Free State and Northern Ireland governments negotiated revisions to the 1921 treaty; the Free State stopped contributing to the servicing of the UK national debt, but took over full responsibility for compensation for war damage, with the fund increased by 10% in 1926.
+After the 1925 collapse of the Irish Boundary Commission, the UK, Free State and Northern Ireland governments negotiated revisions to the 1921 Treaty; the Free State stopped contributing to the servicing of the UK national debt, but took over full responsibility for compensation for war damage, with the fund increased by 10% in 1926.
 The Compensation (Ireland) Commission worked until March 1926, processing thousands of claims.

 Role of women in the war

 Although most of the fighting was carried out by men, women played a substantial supporting role in the Irish War of Independence.
 Before the Easter Rising of 1916, many Irish nationalist women were brought together through organisations fighting for women's suffrage, such as the Irish Women's Franchise League.
 The republican socialist Irish Citizen Army promoted gender equality and many of these women—including Constance Markiewicz, Madeleine ffrench-Mullen, and Kathleen Lynn—joined the group.
 In 1914, the all-female paramilitary group Cumann na mBan was launched as an auxiliary of the Irish Volunteers.
-During the Easter Rising, some women participated in fighting and carried messages between Irish Volunteer posts while being shot at by British troops.
+During the Easter Rising, some women participated in fighting and carried messages between Irish Volunteer posts while under fire from British troops.
 After the rebel defeat, Éamon de Valera opposed the participation of women in combat and they were limited to supporting roles.

 During the conflict, women hid IRA volunteers being sought by the British, nursed wounded volunteers, and gathered money to help republican prisoners and their families.
 Cumann na mBan engaged in undercover work to set back the British war effort.
-They smuggled guns, ammunition, and money to the IRA; Kathleen Clarke smuggled gold worth £2,000 from Limerick to Dublin for Michael Collins.
-Because they sheltered wanted men, many women were subject to raids on their homes by British police and soldiers, with acts of sexual violence sometimes being reported but not confirmed.
+They smuggled guns, ammunition, and money to the IRA; Kathleen Clarke smuggled gold worth £2,000 from Limerick to Dublin for Collins.
+Because they sheltered wanted men, many women were subject to raids on their homes by British forces, with acts of sexual violence sometimes being reported but not confirmed.
+Intimidation was more commonly applied to women than physical violence.
 It is estimated that there were between 3,000 and 9,000 members of Cumann na mBan during the war, and in 1921 there were 800 branches throughout the island.
 It is estimated that fewer than 50 women were imprisoned by the British during the war.